 Although much of our work is organised around specific research themes, our interests usually span more than one of these areas and often cut across the boundaries between them.
 We encourage staff to pursue their individual research interests and we seek to work closely with colleagues across Social Sciences and elsewhere in the University.

-We have strong links with the ESRC National Centre for Research Methods, the ESRC Third Sector Research Centre, the ESRC Centre for Population Change, the Work Futures Research Centre, the Centre for Citizenship, Globalization and Governance, the Centre for Research on Ageing and the Division of Social Statistics & Demography.
+We play a leading role in the ESRC National Centre for Research Methods, the ESRC Centre for Population Change, the Work Futures Research Centre, the Web Science Institute, the Centre for Citizenship, Globalization and Governance, the Centre for Research on Ageing.
+We also have strong links to the Division of Social Statistics & Demography.

 We welcome enquiries from individuals who wish to carry out postgraduate research in any of our research areas: